Hard QBFs for Merge Resolution: Introduction

 \section{Introduction}

 \emph{Proof complexity} aims to provide a theoretical understanding of the ease or difficulty of proving statements formally.
 It also aims to explain the success stories of, as well as the obstacles faced by, algorithmic approaches to hard problems such as satisfiability (SAT) and Quantified Boolean Formulas (QBF) \cite{Bus12,Nordstrom15}.
-While propositional proof complexity, the study of proofs of unsatisfiability of propositional formulas, has been around for decades \cite{CR79,Kra95}, the area of \emph{QBF proof complexity} is relatively new, with theoretical studies gaining traction only in the last decade or so \cite{BWJ-SAT14,BBCP20,BCJ-ToCT-Sep2019,BBM20}.
-While inheriting and using a wealth of techniques from propositional proof complexity \cite{BCS19,BCMS17,KauersS18}, QBF proof complexity has also given several new perspectives specific to QBF \cite{SlivovskyS16,BBH-LMCS19,Janota-Expansion-vs-QRes-TCS15}, and these perspectives and their connections to QBF solving \cite{ZM02,PulinaS19} as well as their practical applications \cite{ShuklaBPS19} have driven the search for newer proof systems \cite{HSB14,PeitlSS19,BCJ-ToCT-Sep2019,Balabanov12,LonsingES16}.
+While propositional proof complexity, the study of proofs of unsatisfiability of propositional formulas, has been around for decades \cite{CR79,Kra95}, the area of \emph{QBF proof complexity} is relatively new, with theoretical studies gaining traction only in the last decade or so \cite{BWJ-SAT14,BBCP20,BCJ-ToCT-Sep2019,BBMP-ToCL23,M4CQBF}.
+While inheriting and using a wealth of techniques from propositional proof complexity \cite{BCS19,BCMS17,KauersS18}, QBF proof complexity has also given several new perspectives specific to QBF \cite{SlivovskyS16,BBH-LMCS19,Janota-Expansion-vs-QRes-TCS15}, and these perspectives and their connections to QBF solving \cite{ZM02,PulinaS19,sathandbookqbf,BB23-LMCS} as well as their practical applications \cite{ShuklaBPS19} have driven the search for newer proof systems \cite{HSB14,PeitlSS19,BCJ-ToCT-Sep2019,Balabanov12,LonsingES16}.

 Many of the currently known QBF proof systems are built on the best-studied propositional proof system \emph{resolution} \cite{Bla37,Rob65}.
-Broadly speaking, resolution has been adapted to handle the universal variables in QBFs in two intrinsically different ways.
-The first is an \emph{expansion-based approach:} universal variables are eliminated at the outset by implicitly expanding the universal quantifiers into conjunctions, creating annotated copies of existential variables.
+Broadly speaking, resolution has been adapted to handle and eliminate the universal variables in QBFs in two intrinsically different ways.
+The first is an \emph{expansion-based approach:} universal variables are eliminated by implicitly expanding the universal quantifiers into conjunctions, creating annotated copies of existential variables.
+Universal variables thus appear in the proofs only in the annotations.
 The systems $\ExpRes$, $\IR$, and $\IRM$ \cite{Janota-Expansion-vs-QRes-TCS15,BCJ-ToCT-Sep2019} are of this type.
 The second is a \emph{reduction-rule approach:} under certain conditions, resolution may be blocked, and also under certain conditions, universal variables can be deleted from clauses.
 The conditions are formulated to preserve soundness, ensuring that if a QBF is true, then so is the QBF resulting from adding a derived clause.
 The systems $\QRes$, $\QURes$, $\QCP$ \cite{KBKF95,Gelder12,BCMS-IC18} are of this type.

 A central role in QBF proof complexity is played by the \emph{two-player evaluation game} on QBFs, and the existence of winning strategies for the universal player in false QBFs.
 For many QBF resolution systems, such strategies were used to construct proofs and demonstrate completeness, and soundness was demonstrated by extracting such strategies from proofs \cite{ELW13,Balabanov12,BCJ-ToCT-Sep2019}.
 The \emph{strategy extraction} procedures build partial strategies at each line of the proof, with the strategies at the final line forming a complete countermodel.
 These extraction procedures are based on the fact that in each application of a rule in the proof system, any winning strategies of the existential player are not destroyed.